The Italian Game – The Best Chess Opening For White

 Black makes this move in order to get out of the main Italian Game theory as above, however, this move lets White maintain a healthy advantage.
 Therefore, it is just a mere sideline in the Italian Game, but you might meet it sometime in your chess career.
 Therefore, it’s important that you know how to punish it and win an easy game.

-Hungarian Defense (The Italian Game) (FlyIntoBooks.com)
+Hungarian Defense (FlyIntoBooks.com)

 3. …Be7 (Hungarian Defense of the Italian Game)